ruuda/blog/posts/2014-08-01-path-tracer.md

 x Iterators _do_ make it a lot more convenient to implement `TonemapUnit::FindExposure`, even with the flaw mentioned above.
   More functional, less loops.
 Like LINQ in C#.
-  On the other hand, C++ has std::accumulate.
-- The operator `+=` cannot be overloaded.
+  On the other hand, C++ has std::accumulate. o The operator `+=` cannot be overloaded.
 Apparently the compiler does not replace it with a load, +, store.
 That is a shame. x All these lifetimes and borrowing really make you consider ownership.
 I think this is a good thing.
   All other languages have it as well, but it is mostly implicit, and you can violate the contract.
 Rust enforces it statically.
   I like that.
-- Emphasize that for conclusion! x However, I am having trouble with coupled ownership and mutability now.
+x Emphasize that for conclusion! x However, I am having trouble with coupled ownership and mutability now.
   I want to share an immutable object between tasks ... how do I do it?
   Edit: after a journey through several designs, I now have a better solution.